By Deborah Ann Spence

+Pa FHA loans -All you need to know.
 FHA stands for the Federal Housing Administration.
-FHA is a part of the Department of Housing and Urban Development, a federal agency dedicated to providing decent, safe and affordable housing.
-An FHA insured mortgage is a type of mortgage financing.
-With this type of financing, the Federal Government insures lenders against loss if the borrower were to default on the loan.
-This insurance allows the lender to decrease the risk and thereby provide lower down payments, relax certain credit requirements and make more loans to potential homebuyers.
+Pa FHA loans are not considered Pa loans.
+FHA is a part of the Department of Housing and Urban Development, a federal agency dedicated to providing decent, safe, affordable housing.
+An FHA-insured mortgage is a type of mortgage financing.
+With this type of financing, the Federal Government insures lenders against loss if the borrower defaults on the loan.
+This insurance allows the lender to decrease the risk, thereby providing lower down payments, relaxing specific credit requirements, and making more loans to potential homebuyers.

 FHA’s qualifying ratios are 31% (income to proposed total monthly debt) and 43% (income to PITI and

 Reoccurring debts).
-With computerized underwriting through the lender, the ratios may be increase up to 50% total debt ratio.
-Any total debt to income ratio over 45.00% needs an exception with compensating factors.
+With computerized underwriting through the lender, the ratios may be increased up to 50% of the total debt ratio.
+Any total debt-to-income ratio over 45.00% needs an exception with compensating factors.

-Gifts are acceptable.
-All monies for the purchase can be gift.
+All monies for the purchase can be a gift.
 The donor needs to have an established relationship with the borrower.
-An acceptable gift the letter must be signed by the donor and borrower.
+For an acceptable gift, the donor and borrower must sign the letter.
 Gift transfer must be done before closing and documented by providing the front and back of the donor’s cashed back.
-Borrower must show receipt of the funds being deposited into borrower’s account.
+The borrower must show receipt of the funds deposited into the borrower’s account.
 Gifts are not permitted to be given at the closing.

 Bankruptcy (2 yrs.) and Foreclosure (3 yrs.) must have a waiting period with the re-establishment of GOOD credit (no lateness on any accounts).
 There are circumstances where exceptions can be made.